ogmini/Notepad-Windowstate-Buffer/README.md

 ## Thanks

 [NordGaren](https://github.com/Nordgaren) for his 010 Editor Binary Template file on the [Notepad Tabstate file](https://github.com/Nordgaren/tabstate-util/blob/master/TabState.bt).
 It was very handy learning the syntax and the struct/functions for uLEB128.
-Thanks to [JustArrion](https://github.com/JustArion) for his imHex Pattern file on the [Notepad Tabstate file](https://github.com/JustArion/Notepad-Tabs/blob/main/ImHex-Patterns/NotepadTab.hexpat).
+[JustArrion](https://github.com/JustArion) for his imHex Pattern file on the [Notepad Tabstate file](https://github.com/JustArion/Notepad-Tabs/blob/main/ImHex-Patterns/NotepadTab.hexpat).
 It was very handly learning the syntax.

 ## Overall Behavior